growth-innovation

 Needs:

-• Permission to experiment freely
+• Permission to make incremental changes

 Needs: